chesio/bc-security/README.md

 1. Disable pingbacks
 1. Disable XML RPC methods that require authentication
 1. Disable access to REST API to anonymous users
-1. Validate user passwords using [Pwned Passwords](https://haveibeenpwned.com/Passwords) database
+1. Check and/or validate user passwords using [Pwned Passwords](https://haveibeenpwned.com/Passwords) database and [API](https://haveibeenpwned.com/API/v2#PwnedPasswords)

+#### Passwords check

+Passwords are checked on user login.
+If password is present in the Pwned Passwords database, a non-dismissible warning is displayed in backend encouraging the user to change its password.
+By default, the warning is displayed on all pages, but this can be [customized via a filter](#customization).

 #### Passwords validation

 Passwords are validated on user creation, password change or password reset.
-If password fails to validate (ie. password is present in the Pwned Passwords database), the operation is aborted.
-Note that only the first 5 characters of SHA-1 password hash are ever shared with Pwned Passwords service (see [the documentation](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange) for implementation details).
+If password is present in the Pwned Passwords database, the operation is aborted with an error message asking user to pick a different password.

 ### Login security